 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be eligible for flight cancellation compensation.
+The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
+Even if you’re just a little late, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from French Bee

-It’s crucial to be aware of how to request the compensation you’re eligible for under EU Regulation 261/2004.
+It’s crucial to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s the process:

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws well and will make every effort to get you your compensation.
-You are only charged if we win your case.
+We know the EU laws comprehensively and will make every effort to get you your compensation.
+You only pay us if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you qualify for compensation.
+Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed because of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.

 Which French Bee Flights are Covered by EU261?

-The EU’s air passenger protection laws have a wide-ranging scope.
-They apply to every flight leaving an airport in an EU member state and every flight landing at a European Union member state airport if the flight is operated by an EU airline.
+The EU’s air passenger protection laws are comprehensive in scope.
+They cover any flight taking off from an airport within an EU country and to all flights arriving at an airport in an EU member state if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |